Preface

 Visualizing Interpretation

-We can utilize the matplotlib to visualize the interpreation of statistic properties.
+We will use matplotlib to turn our statistical properties into visual interpretations.
+But not every statistic needs a spotlight on stage, some are shy little numbers that prefer to stay in a summary table.
 Of course not everything can be visualized, some properties are just a number, without any need to be visualized at all.
+That’s fine.
+We’ll focus on the extroverts.

 Skeleton